angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/03-brainstorm.md

 Here we successfully perform an imperfect Brainstorm pile without needing to discard our hand to LED.

-You can also utilise a spare land in hand plus a land drop to enable a perfect Brainstorm pile.
+You can also utilize a spare land in hand plus a land drop to enable a perfect Brainstorm pile.
 Take the following scenario where we have perhaps run out of fetchable lands from our deck as they are in our hand: